Bhupesh-V/Bhupesh-V.github.io/hire.md

 ---

 If you want to work with me on any paid contract/freelance gigs, I usually work in 2 different but connected domains.

-I am also open for any full-time roles at the moment.
+> I am also open for any full-time roles at the moment.

 ## As a Software Developer/Programmer/Engineer

 I work with following technologies:

-- Go (GraphQL, REST, CLIs)
+- Go (Microservices, GraphQL, REST, CLIs)
 - Python (Django, Flask, APIs, CLIs)
 - Flutter (Desktop and Android)
 - Bash/Shell scripting